-The idea: The Devil's Steps - a city-first, fan-first drop mechanic that lived where Manchester United passion runs deepest: in the streets.
+Our idea: The Devils Steps - a city-first, fan-first drop mechanic that lived where Manchester United passion runs deepest: in the streets of the city.

 We set up at three iconic Manchester locations - the National Football Museum, Castlefield Bowl, and Old Trafford - and launched a simple challenge.
-Fans DM'ed Snapdragon to get the secret drop location, then had 90 minutes to claim their prize.
-The first 25 at each spot scored an exclusive enamel pin - if they could run fast enough.
+Fans DM'd Snapdragon_UK to get the secret drop location, then had 90 minutes to claim their prize.
+The first 25 at each spot scored a brand new, fan-inspired third shirt.
+If they were fast enough.

-They did.
+They were.
 People sprinted through town, skipped work, faked dentist appointments - proving their devotion.
-The next day, we raised the stakes, dropping Cantona’s match-worn shirt and tickets to Old Trafford.
+The next day, we raised the stakes, dropping a signed Eric Cantona shirt, match tickets and shirts of their own.
 That moment alone drew 55,000 entries.

 Objectives